YugChapherkar/YugChapherkar/README.md

 - 👋 Hi, I’m @YugChapherkar
-- buidling what you're not thinking.
+- buidling what you're not thinking
 - 20
 - dev
 <!---